 Yale University Press

-52. The Yale University Press shall be under the direction of a Director appointed by the Corporation upon nomination by the President.
+48. The Yale University Press shall be under the direction of a Director appointed by the Corporation upon nomination by the President.
 The Press shall have a Board of Governors who shall advise the Director on the operations and strategy of the Press, in accordance with Articles of Government approved by the Corporation.
-The members of the Board of Governors shall be appointed by the Corporation and shall include, among others, the President, the Provost, the Vice President for Finance and the Director, ex officiis.
+The members of the Board of Governors shall be appointed by the Corporation and shall include, among others, the President, the Provost, the Treasurer and the Director, ex officiis.
 Nominees for Director shall be recommended to the President by the Board of Governors of the Press.

 Observatory & Laboratories

 49. The Observatory and each University laboratory or group of laboratories shall be under the direction of the Chairman of a Department or a Director appointed for a term of years by the Corporation on nomination by the President.
 In matters of organization, expenditure, and nomination to subordinate positions, the Director may be assisted by a Committee made up of the Professors of all grades in the Departments concerned.